 Note: The characteristics above describe the PWS ‘phenotype’ (symptoms usually present which characterise PWS), but it is important to understand that PWS is a spectrum disorder with a range of associated symptoms found listed throughout this website.
 Individuals may experience less or more of these with each symptom varying in severity.

 What causes the characteristics of PWS?

 It is thought that most of the symptoms associated with PWS are likely to be caused by hypothalamic dysfunction.
 The hypothalamus is a small endocrine organ within the brain which links the endocrine and nervous systems via the pituitary gland.
 It is responsible for producing many of the body’s hormones and controls endocrine functions such as metabolism and growth.
-It also plays a role in governing functions such as temperature regulation, thirst, hunger, the sleep/wake cycle, mood, the expression of emotions and the feeling of pain, all of which can be affected in PWS.
+It also plays a role in governing functions such as temperature regulation, thirst, hunger, the sleep/wake cycle, mood, the expression of emotions and the feeling of pain, all of which can be affected in Prader-Willi Syndrome.

 There is still much to learn about specific causes of the different characteristics of PWS and ongoing research is looking to further understand, alleviate, or even cure, some of these symptoms.
 The PWSA(NZ) supports the work of The Foundation for Prader-Willi Research and other organsisations who fund PWS research.

 The genetics of Prader-Willi syndrome